 We then had a Small Cells demo from Lime Micro with Jimmy Chin, showing how their LimeSDR can support network based services, and we had a few LTE networks running on band 5 in the room and were able to roam between them and use ViLTE (Video over LTE) over them.
 Its amazing the price reduction and functionality increase in femto and pico basestations.
 James drops a heavy hint on the important role of a neutral host between all these private and public networks.

 Elyran Kogan of Liveperson gave an impressive Bot Demo covering:

 - Adding SMS to interact with the Bot

-- Edit Bot functionality with a ‘lame’ Joke Bot and the audience uses SMS to experience the lame over the counter xanax bars jokes 🙂
+- Edit Bot functionality with a ‘lame’ Joke Bot and the audience uses SMS to experience the lame jokes 🙂

 Michael Lazar of DataArt demoed the IXIA Test Sequence, showed in a hybrid cloud environment how IMS have be spun up and tested.
 Tools to test at scale are available off the shelf.
 This shows how services can move from concept to realization, through testing and into deployment in hours.

 We tried, but failed to have a reoccurrence of Terrorist Alert as a mystery masked man (Dean Bubley) popped in, as we said at the start it was the most dangerous demo yet 😉